-Employers always need to be on the lookout for rules changes that affect the compensation and benefits you offer employees.
+Additionally, employers should be on the lookout for changes in policies that will affect the total compensation you offer employees.
 This is especially true when it comes to limits for retirement savings and 401 (k) contributions.
 But don’t worry, we’ve got you covered.
-Here’s everything you need to know to help employees make the most of pre-tax deductions in 2021.
+Here’s everything you need to know to help employees make the most of pre-tax payroll deductions this year.

 What are pre-tax deductions?

 Contributions to any retirement savings such as a 401(k) plan, a Roth IRA, a 403(b) plan or a Government Thrift Savings Plan are deducted from an employee’s gross earnings prior to any taxation.
 Every dollar placed into one of these retirement savings plans reduces an individual’s taxable income by an equal amount.
-However, there are limits: the contribution limit for employees who participate in 401(k), 403(b), most 457 plans and the federal government’s Thrift Savings Plan for 2021 is $19,500.
+However, there are limits: the contribution limit for employees who participate in 401(k), 403(b), most 457 plans and the federal government’s Thrift Savings Plan for 2022 is $20,500.
 For employees over age 50 who participate in any of these plans, there is an additional allowance of $6,500 per year considered “catch-up” contributions.
 Finally, the limit on annual contributions to an IRA remains at $6,000, and $7,000 for those over 50.
 Often the best way to educate your employees about retirement plan savings is to partner with a provider, like a financial advisory firm, to make sure your employees understand how specific plans work.
 Providing an expert will help employees make the best decisions about how to move forward.

-Group health insurance plans—including medical care, dental care, vision benefits, life insurance, and short and long-term disability insurance—deduct an employee’s share of the premiums out of his pre-tax wages.
+Group health insurance plans—including medical care, dental care, vision benefits, life insurance, and short and long-term disability insurance—deduct an employee’s share of the premiums out of their pre-tax wages.
 Here’s another tip: when you are educating employees about the costs of your group insurance premiums, make sure your employee is also aware of your organization’s contribution to their insurance and benefits costs.
 This will help your employee understand their total compensation.

 For every dollar contributed to a retirement account, flexible spending account or insurance plan, an employee’s taxable income is decreased accordingly.
 This decrease applies not only to federal income tax, but to Medicare and Social Security deductions as well.
 Finally, for the majority of states with state income tax, their assessment of an employee’s income begins with the employee’s Adjusted Gross Income (AGI) or the amount of wages after deduction of these pre-tax costs and contributions.